 Around that time, there were linguistic olympiads held in Russia, Bulgaria, the Netherlands and the US.
-The IOL borrowed many of its procedures from the Moscow contest (e.g., that there are precisely five problems at the individual contest) and others from Bulgaria (e.g., that there is a team contest as well).
-Also from the Moscow and Bulgarian contests came the idea of guest participation, that not full members can partake at their own cost, which still exists in the IOL today.
+The IOL borrowed many of its procedures from the Moscow contest (e.g. that there are precisely five problems at the individual contest) and others from Bulgaria (e.g. that there is a team contest as well).
+Also from the Moscow and Bulgarian contests came the idea of guest participation, that not full members can take part at their own cost, which still exists in the IOL today.

 The participating countries of the first contest in 2003 were: Bulgaria, Czech Republic, Estonia, Latvia, the Netherlands and Russia.
-For a full list of how many countries partook each year, please follow this link.
+For a full list of how many countries have taken part each year, please follow this link.

 Are you really sure it wasn’t?
 It might not have existed, it’s rather new in many places in the world.
 Why not make a currently young person happy by recommending this to them, or get involved in your own country’s national linguistic olympiad?

 Why is the International Linguistics Olympiad abbreviated as IOL?

 The abbreviated name of the Olympiad was expressly chosen so as not to represent its name in any particular language.
 Each language has its own name (in its own language) for the Olympiad, but none of them (so far) matches the initials IOL.
 In case you think this strange, it was modelled on the similar policy of the ISO (International Organisation for Standardisation).
 As you might expect from an organisation concerned with languages and linguistics, the IOL is firmly committed to equality of opportunity as regards use of participants’ own language.

 Who creates the problem set for the IOL?